brianblakely/slapstick-english-translation/docs/technical-notes.md

 dynamic player names and menu/icon selections intact across equipment, robot, battle-command, and exit-menu paths.
 Shared robot point-allocation and Program panels reached through `STR` remain inline at their stock addresses so the console interpreter never has to follow two relocation redirects at once.
+The three equipment-summary and three combo-panel wrappers use the fixed-width equipment-label table described below and also remain inline; relocating those wrappers before their nested `STR` calls drops the caller's box and tilemap state.
 The three main-menu robot summary rows at `0x01EB23`, `0x01EB52`, and `0x01EB81` also remain inline because each row nests its robot name and EXP value through `STR`.
 Each translated row fits its original 35-byte slot; if a